EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Bob.
 What is Stan 3 going to be and when are we going to release it?

 * Bob.
 How are we going to start the Stan Book?
 Who's the audience going to be and what level(s) will the book be written with (Krushcke / Gelman & Hill / BDA or a mix)?
 If we want to deploy on the web as PDF, which software to use to write it?

+* Daniel.
+I put up the start of a design document for the [Stan Library's services refactor](/Services-Refactor-Design-Document.md).
+Need thoughts / comments, if you want to provide any.
+Michael, please feel free to edit / add.